1942–43 Sheboygan Red Skins season

 The 1942–43 Sheboygan Red Skins season was the Red Skins' fifth year in the United States' National Basketball League (NBL), which would also be the sixth year the NBL itself existed.
-However, if one were to include their few seasons they played as an independent team under a few various team names involving local businesses like the The Ballhorns (being sponsored by a local florist and funeral parlor), the Art Imigs (being sponsored by a local dry cleaning shop owned and operated by a man named Art Imig with team jerseys saying Art Imig's), and the Enzo Jels (being sponsored by a local gelatin manufacturer known as Enzo-Pac) at various points before becoming the Sheboygan Red Skins due to their promotion up into the NBL, this would officially be their tenth overall season of play as well.
-Five teams competed in the NBL in 1942–43, the league's lowest number to that point (largely caused by World War II) before the Toledo Jim White Chevrolets folded operations four games into the season in order to have only four competing teams left there for the rest of the season, and the league did not use divisions.
+However, if one were to include their few seasons they played as an independent team under a few various team names involving local businesses like The Ballhorns (being sponsored by a local florist and funeral parlor), the Art Imigs (being sponsored by a local dry cleaning shop owned and operated by a man named Art Imig with team jerseys saying Art Imig's), and the Enzo Jels (being sponsored by a local gelatin manufacturer known as Enzo-Pac) at various points before becoming the Sheboygan Red Skins due to their promotion up into the NBL, this would officially be their tenth overall season of play as well.
+Five teams originally competed in the NBL for the 1942–43 season, which was the league's lowest number of teams available to that point (largely caused by World War II) before the Toledo Jim White Chevrolets folded operations four games into the season in order to have only four competing teams left there (the Sheboygan Red Skins, the Fort Wayne Zollner Pistons, the two-time defending champion Oshkosh All-Stars, and the newly-implemented Chicago Studebaker Flyers as a replacement for the Chicago Bruins) for the rest of the season, leaving the NBL without divisions for a third straight season in a row.